 “Attention deficit” is, some experts assert, a misleading name.
 “Attention deregulation” might be a more accurate description since most people with ADHD have more than enough attention — they just can’t harness it in the right direction at the right time with any consistency.
 And so individuals with ADHD hyperfocus and lose track of time, or misplace their keys, or blurt out an unrelated thought when their focus breaks free from its chains.

-ADHD may present in two very distinct ways, or a combination of both.
 People with hyperactive-impulsive subtype of ADHD act “as if driven by a motor” — moving, squirming, and talking at even the most inappropriate times.
 They are impulsive, impatient, and interrupt others.

 People with the inattentive subtype of ADHD are easily distracted and forgetful.
 They may be daydreamers who lose track of homework, cell phones, and conversations with regularity.

 Individuals with Combined-Type ADHD display a mixture of all the symptoms outlined above.